Commemorative coins of Azerbaijan

 Commemorative and jubilee coins are issued by the Central Bank of the Republic of Azerbaijan from precious and base metals.
-The first coin was dedicated to the 500th anniversary of the life and work of Muhammad Fizuli in 1996.
+The first coin was dedicated to the 500th anniversary of the life and work of Muhammad Fuzuli in 1996.

-Due to the lack of a mint in the country, all coins have been minted in the countries such as UK, Ukraine, Austria and Poland.
+Due to the lack of a mint in the country, all coins have been minted in countries such as UK, Ukraine, Austria and Poland.

-Commemorative Coins Dedicated to the Famous Historical Figures
+Commemorative Coins Dedicated to Famous Historical Figures

-In the following table, the commemorative coins were dedicated to anniversaries of life and activities of famous historical figures of Azerbaijan.
-The coins are worth of 50, 100 and 500 AZN.
+The following table lists the commemorative coins dedicated to the anniversaries of the lives and activities of famous historical figures of Azerbaijan.
+The coins are worth 50, 100 and 500 AZN.